How Universities Can Build on Classroom Knowledge to Tackle Social Gaps

 This is just one of the many projects currently facilitated by the Community Leadership and Social Innovation Centre (CLASIC) at SIT.
-Established in October 2020, CLASIC is a one-stop centre that curates, optimises and tracks community initiatives and projects across SIT, with the mission to deepen students’ understanding of societal needs and motivate them to draw on their knowledge to benefit the community beyond SIT.
+Established in October 2020, CLASIC is a one-stop centre that curates, optimises, and tracks community initiatives and projects across SIT.
+Its mission is to deepen students’ understanding of societal needs and motivate them to draw on their knowledge to benefit the community beyond SIT.

-“CLASIC projects attempt to draw on the knowledge and skills of SIT students from degree programmes across various academic clusters and domains,” Prof Yaacob comments.
-Based on the requirements of each project, CLASIC garners the support of faculty members and Professional Officers with the relevant knowledge and skills to mentor the students in bringing the projects to fruition.
+“CLASIC projects attempt to draw on the knowledge and skills of SIT students from degree programmes across various academic clusters and domains,” says Prof Yaacob.
+Based on the requirements of each project, CLASIC garners the support of faculty members and Professional Officers with the relevant knowledge and skills to mentor the students, and bring the projects to fruition.

 SIT is placing community at the core of its curriculum.
 From academic year 2022, incoming cohorts of all SIT programmes will have to undertake a credit-bearing Social Innovation Project module managed by CLASIC.
 Students will identify and develop solutions to address challenges or problems faced by identified beneficiaries in the community, and the society at large.
 The university is already piloting the module across five degree programmes in academic year 2021.

 Both the integration of social context elements and the Social Innovation Project module in the SIT curriculum are overseen and managed by CLASIC.

 “Social context allows students to better understand Singapore’s or the region’s challenges and opportunities, as well as the perspectives of different groups of stakeholders in Singapore or the region in specific social issues related to students’ disciplines of study,” says A/Prof Intan.